10.6.12 RDF Views from Relational Data

 6. Select the source References RMAP and Key in the Source tab.

 7. Specify how the predicate should be created for this link.
-It can be based on a template, column, or by explicitly specifying a constant absolute or compact IRI in the Relationship tab.
+It can be based on a template map or template string, a column, or by explicitly specifying a constant absolute or compact IRI in the Relationship tab.

 This allows creation of RDF quads.
-Graph Map can be based on template, column, constant (IRI), or based on a reference to a Resource Map and a matching key.
+A Graph map can be expressed as any variation of a Term Map option.
+For example, you can use a template map or a template string, a column, constant (IRI), or a reference to a Resource Map with a matching key.
 For the Resource Map based option, the template of the referenced Resource Map is used with the columns substituted (from the relationship table) specified as the key and, as a result, the generated named graph IRI can be used as the identifier for the generated triple.
 See Named Graphs for more information on named graphs.

 9. Select the destination References RMAP and Key in the Target tab.